-Sections 1.0 through 4.0 of this report provide introductory information which is applicable to three affected Volkswagen entities - Volkswagen AG, Volkswagen Group of America (VWGoA) and AUDI AG - therefore the term Volkswagen is used for simplicity and refers to these three entities collectively.
-Sections 5.0 through 10.0 of this report apply specifically to Volkswagen Group of America facilities and therefore the term VWGoA is used in those Sections.
+Sections 1.0 through 4.0 of this report provide introductory information which is applicable to three affected Volkswagen entities - Volkswagen AG, Volkswagen Group of America and AUDI AG - therefore the term Volkswagen is used for simplicity and refers to these three entities collectively.
+Sections 5.0 through 9.0 of this report apply specifically to Volkswagen Group of America, Auburn Hills, MI, and therefore the term VWGoA is used in those Sections.